Yep, we’ve been to all the hot spots of North Carolina’s Piedmont Region.

-If you cross over Arendell Street which is the main drag downtown you start to get into little neighborhoods with refurbished old homes many of which are now shops and restaurants.
+If you cross over Arendell Street (main street in downtown) you start to get into little neighborhoods.
+You’ll soon see refurbished old homes.
+Many of which are now shops and restaurants.

-For fun and sun, some of North Carolina’s best beaches are just across the Bogue Sound and there’s always fishing, crabbing, golfing, boating and whatever else you can think of doing outside.
+For fun and sun, some of Coastal North Carolina’s best beaches are just across the Bogue Sound.
+And there’s always fishing, crabbing, golfing and boating.
+And whatever else you can think of doing outside.

-Oriental’s location at the southern tip of the Pamlico Sound has left if free of most automobile traffic but its natural harbor has also made it the “Sailing Capital of North Carolina”.
+Oriental’s location at the southern tip of the Pamlico Sound has left if free of most automobile traffic.

 Oriental NC isn’t just a haven for sailors and its laid-back harbor lifestyle has attracted a multitude of artists and free spirits over the years.

 In the last decade or so it’s also attracted a fair amount of development.
-In comparison to other small neighboring communities, housing is not cheap in Oriental NC with the median home value sitting around $285,000 but rentals start at a more reasonable $562 a month and up.
+In comparison to other small towns in the area.
+However as you would suspect, housing is not cheap in Oriental.

-Come back next week and see where we end up next as we continue to hit all the best small towns and cities in North Carolina.
+I’ll see you next week and see where we end up next!
+As we continue to hit all the Coastal North Carolina Best Small Towns and Cities To Live.